vedderb/vesc_pkg/tnt/README.md

     * when running...
 "RUNNING-" and tiltback reason
     * in traction control/wheelslip...
 "WHEELSLIP"
   * Readme format updated for 6.05
+  * Sticky tilt no longer "remembers" tilt angle after dismount.
+Resets setpoint to zero every time.
   * Traction control
     * Changed the minimum delay between traction control activations from 200ms to 20ms
     * Added new start condition that allows for a faster start to traction control if the wheel slips in reverse.
-    * Added a new end condition to handle an edge case that wou not exit traction control correctly.
+    * Added a new end condition to handle an edge case that would not exit traction control correctly.
     * Remove drop condition from traction control deactivation conditions.

 ### 1.2